sesam-community/simple-odata/README.md

 `id_attribute` - the name of the property containing the id / _id value for an entity.

+`value_field` - the name of the field containing the values, default value: value.

 ### Example system config: